nih-cfde/training-and-engagement/docs/CF-Tutorials/CFDE-Portal/movement-disorders.md

 # Integrated Analysis of Movement-Related Disorders

-Movement-related disorders affects the neuromuscular system which involves the combination of nervous system and muscles working in a concerted manner to enable movement.
-Amyotrophic Lateral Sclerosis (ALS) or Lou Gehrig’s disease is a motor neuron disease which involves the loss of neurons in brain and spinal cord that control voluntary movement of the muscles.
-While ALS is not inheritable, Spinal Muscular Atrophy (SMA), another example of motor neuron disease has known genetic cause and is inheritable.
-Parkinson's is a degenerative condition which results from death of neurons producing neurotransmitter dopamine in the brain.
-Multiple Sclerosis (MS) is an autoimmune disorder wherein myelin, the protective sheath covering the neurons is damaged, hindering the brain's ability to communicate with rest of the body.
-All are disorders that involve the brain, share similar symptoms and can be difficult to diagnose in early stages.
+Movement-related disorders affect the neuromuscular system, disrupting the ability of the nervous and muscular systems to work together.
+There are several known movement-related disorders, including Amyotrophic Lateral Sclerosis (ALS) or Lou Gehrig’s disease, Parkinson's disease, Spinal Muscular Atrophy (SMA) and Multiple Sclerosis (MS).

+Amyotrophic Lateral Sclerosis (ALS): is a motor neuron disease which involves the loss of neurons in the brain and spinal cord that control voluntary movement of the muscles.
+ALS is not heritable.

+Spinal Muscular Atrophy (SMA): is a heritable motor neuron disease with known genetic causes.

+Parkinson's disease: is a degenerative condition which results from the death of dopamine producing neurons.

+Multiple Sclerosis (MS): is an autoimmune disorder in which the protective sheath covering some neurons (called myelin) is damaged.
+Neurons with damaged myelin disrupt electrical communications that are necessary for normal movement and coordination.

+A few common features of these neuromuscular disorders are that they all involve brain neurons, they share many symptoms, and they are all difficult to diagnose in their early stages.

-Identifying key differences between the movement-related disorders can help identify disease processes along with potential biomarkers.
+Identifying key genomic, genetic, transcriptomic or proteomic differences between these movement-related disorders may help identify underlying disease mechanisms or biomarkers to aide in early diagnosis and/or targeted drug development.

 In this use case, we demonstrate the utility of the [CFDE portal](https://app.nih-cfde.org) in identifying and extracting suitable datasets of human origin spanning the spectrum of movement-related disorders from across the CF programs.

 A video walk through demonstrating the cohort selection for Movement-Related Disorders.